McConnell eyes virus aid as evictions, benefits cuts loom

 The GOP leader's next virus aid package is centered on liability protections, a top priority for Republicans seeking to shield doctors, schools, businesses and others from coronavirus-related lawsuits brought by patrons claiming injuries during reopenings.

-McConnell is also considering a fresh round of direct payments targeted at those earning $40,000 a year or less.
+McConnell is also considering a fresh round of direct payments, noting they are especially helpful for those earning $40,000 a year or less.
 He wants the liability shield to run for five years, retroactive to December 2019.

-“Liability reform, kids in school, jobs and health care," he said visiting his home state.
+“Liability reform, kids in school, jobs and health care," he said.
 "That’s where the focus, it seems to me, ought to be.”

 Democrats have proposed a far more ambitious aid approach in the $3 trillion House-passed coronavirus rescue package, setting the outlines of a robust debate over how best to help Americans as COVID-19 cases surge in hot spots nationwide, threatening public health and economic livelihoods.